TheHive-Project/TheHive4py/docs/examples/alert.md

 ### Update bulk

-To update the **same fields** with the **same values** on multiple alerts at the same time, one can use [alert.bulk_update][thehive4py.endpoints.alert.AlertEndpoint.bulk_update] method.
+It is also possible to update many alerts at the same time, however there's a constraint: the content of the `fields` property will be applied to all the specified alerts uniformly.
+With all that said one can use [alert.bulk_update][thehive4py.endpoints.alert.AlertEndpoint.bulk_update] method for bulk updates.
-The method accepts the same `fields` dictionary with an additional `ids` field on it, which should contain the list of ids of the alerts to be bulk updated.
+The method accepts the same `fields` dictionary as before but with an additional `ids` field on it, which should contain the list of ids of the alerts to be bulk updated.

 ```python
 --8<-- "examples/alert/update_bulk.py"